avengineers/UseblocksUserday2025/chapters/05_aspice.md

 Note:

-Sphinx und Sphinx-Needs
+Sphinx and Sphinx-Needs

 "click"

-Sphinx-Needs ist eine Open-Source Erweiterung für Sphinx.
+Sphinx-Needs is an open source extension for Sphinx.

-Sie ermöglicht es, sogenannte "Needs"-Typen zu definieren und miteinander zu verlinken.
+It makes it possible to define so-called "Needs" types and link them together.

 "click"

-Wir haben für die A.SPICE Artefakte unsere eigenen Typen definiert: Requirement, Specification, Implementation und Test Case.
+We have defined our own types for the A.SPICE artefacts: Requirement, Specification, Implementation and Test Case.

 "click"

-Außerdem haben wir eigene Link-Typen definiert, die die Verknüpfungen zwischen den Artefakten beschreiben.
+We have also defined our own link types that describe the links between the artefacts.

-Okay, wie sieht das dann im Code aus?
+Okay, so what does this look like in the code?

 --